faithz314/INDE577/577repo/Unsupervised Learning/1_K Means Clustering & DBA Scan/README.md

 ## DBScan

 I think this name is pretty snazzy for a snazzy technique.
+DBScan is another clustering technique, but it uses the density of points to generate the different clusters.
+It identifies dense regions as clusters, and low density regions as noise.
+We will see more of how this work as we work through the notebook.

 In this notebook, we will implement k-means clustering on the heart attack dataset once again to try and label who has/has not had a heart attack.